Lindsay-Needs-Sleep/svelte-dragdroplist/README.md

 />
 ```
 You must dispatch the `moveup`, `movedown`, `remove` events if they are triggered by UI in YourSvelteItemComponent.

+Note: _adding_ items is as simple as adding them to the data array.

 ##### Unique IDs